lizpdx/lizpdx.github.io/_posts/2016-06-17-sfdcusergroup.markdown

 Quick preso on the [Lookup Rollup Summaries][lookup] plugin to create a remote site.

-"* Rollup information between Lookup relationships not previously possible without writing Apex Triggers
+* "Rollup information between Lookup relationships not previously possible without writing Apex Triggers"
-* Define rollups using standard UI declaratively, no coding required"
+* "Define rollups using standard UI declaratively, no coding required"